 They’ll always prefer the product of their favorite creator or company over cheaper or even better solutions, because they believe in you and your why.

 So don’t waste time with sleazy sales tactics, spread your why and let true connections follow.

 Start With Why Review

 Simon’s TED talk made me question a lot of things.
 It’s one of the many bits and pieces that got me started on the path I am on today – towards freedom and work I’m passionate about.

 So first of all: go watch his talk – it’ll change your life or at least your perspective on it.

 After reading the summary of Leaders Eat Last already, this had to get a re-run.
 The set of blinks is short, and I’m really curious to see more of the examples that were used there and in his talk, I’m very much inclined to get the book.

-Reading the summary on Blinkist will get you a few extra bits and pieces after watching his talk, but going straight from talk to book makes sense in this case, if you ask me.
+Reading the summary on Blinkist will get you a few extra bits and pieces after watching his talk.
+But going straight from the talk to the book makes sense in this case if you ask me.